 - Credit history and credit mix (21 percent)

 - Credit utilization (20 percent)

 - Credit applications (5 percent)

 If you want to learn how to get an excellent credit score—or if you already have excellent credit and want to work toward that perfect 850—here are some steps you can take to improve your credit score.

 Start by making on-time payments every month, if you aren’t doing so already.
 Since 35 percent of your credit score is based on your payment history, making on-time payments is one of the best things you can do to boost your credit score.

-Lastly, you’ll want to track your credit score on a regular basis — here is our advice on how to get a free credit score — and review your credit reports to ensure that all of the information is accurate and up-to-date.
+Lastly, you’ll want to track your credit score on a regular basis—you can request your free report at AnnualCreditReport.com—and review your credit reports to ensure that all of the information is accurate and up-to-date.
 Understanding how your credit score fluctuates based on your outstanding balances, new credit applications and overall credit history can help you make adjustments that will benefit your credit score both now and in the long run.

 Benefits of having excellent credit

 There are numerous financial benefits of having excellent credit.
 When you have excellent credit, you can access the best credit cards on the market—including the top travel credit cards, the best cash-back credit cards, the best credit cards for dining out and more.
 Want to see if you pre-qualify without affecting your credit score?
 Check out our CardMatch™ feature and get matched with a card that best fits your needs.